Jenny210409/House-prices/README.md

 ## Conclusion
 Boruta package improved my RMSE dramatically as my XGBOOST score with Boruta package was much better than not using Boruta package.
 I found out that using ensemble is better than just using one XGBOOST.
-My Kaggle score for using Caret Ensemble and H2o Ensemble is almost same but in terms of speed, Caret Ensemble was faster than Caret Ensemble.
+My Kaggle score for using Caret Ensemble and H2o Ensemble is almost same but in terms of speed, H2o Ensemble was faster than Caret Ensemble.